- What are the implications of Brain Gut 4 and 5 for modern humans?

 Paleo or Epi-Paleo… you decide.

 I just want to point out what we know now.
 It might have implications for you now.
-Optimal is a road that breaks free of land based solution to diet.
+Optimal is a road that breaks free of the land-based solution to diet.
 My e-cookbook reflects what the science is pointing me too.
 What is good for our brain appears to be good for all human biology.

 More Support: Webinars by Dr. Kruse